Where do you get your protein?

-Since the World Health Organisation has finally found the guts to admit four decades of scientific evidence should be valued above meat industry profits, this can’t be ignored anymore!
+Since the World Health Organisation has finally agreed with four decades of scientific evidence that concludes meat causes cancer in humans, this can't be ignored anymore.

 Many, many, many athletes go vegan to improve their performance.
 Serena Williams, championed as the greatest tennis player of all time and often body shamed for being too muscular and masculine, achieved this title as a RAW VEGAN.
 Meaning she consumed all her protein through uncooked plant foods.
 Would you call Serena a weak, protein deficient vegan?